wavefrontHQ/docs/pages/doc/hello_wavefront_aws_tutorial.md

 It's an easy setup.
 You don't have to install anything or make changes to your application code.

-We support other cloud integrations, such as Google Cloud Platform (GCP), Microsoft Azure, and many other integrations.
-See [List of Wavefront Integrations](label_integrations%20list.html).
+We support other cloud integrations, such as Google Cloud Platform (GCP), Microsoft Azure, and many others.
+See the [list of Integrations](label_integrations%20list.html).

 {% include tip.html content="If you are trying this tutorial to understand how to send data by using an integration and don't have an application deployed on AWS, follow the optional step." %}